dfjdejulio/Runner/README.md

 propperties, read-only (ie. "gettable") output properties, and a single "execute" method.

-The benefit was that it was so simple, it was trivial to load into command-line projects, frameworks, servlets, and even mostly-Javaless JSPs (due to how JSTL could interact with bean properties, the only actualy Java code you needed in the JSP was the "execute" call).
-It let me run core logic code on the command line for debugging and then deploy it all over the damned place.

-I've toyed with the idea of using the same pattern in Objective-C for a while now.
-I'm not yet sure it's a good idea.
-I _am_ sure that I want to reuse a lot of future code between OS X applications, iOS applications, command line tools, OS X "Services", AppleTalk extensions and server applications.
-So, I _am_ sure I want to play around with the concept, and I'm sure I want frameworks to embed the things in all of those places, for my experiments.

-(I _really_ believe in the whole Unix "small pieces that you glue together to perform big tasks" idea.)

-It's been a pain in the tuchus getting such a framework for iOS that I'm happy with.
-We're talking about a really trivial abstract design concept.
-I want a place to put in the input, a place to see all of my output, and a "go" button.

-That's not hard to build.
-But doing it with _code_ that's as simple as the _concept_ has eluded me for a while.
+I'm *not* sure it's a good idea to recreate this in Objective-C.  I *am* sure that I want to play around with the concept a bit.
+I want to routinely use the same Objective-C code in OS X apps, iOS apps, AppleScript extensions, command-line programs, system "Services", and server-side apps.
+Maybe this is the way to do it, and maybe it isn't.

-This project (as of May 2014) contains the iOS framework for running commands.
+This project (as of May 2014) contains an iOS "skeleton" for running these kinds of commands.

 Of Potential Interest
+===

+KBBLayoutConstraint
 ---

+This is a "magic" subclass of NSLayoutConstraint that registers for keyboard expose/hide events and adjusts its length by the amount the top of the keyboard moves.
+What you do is, have exactly one layout constriant that connects to the bottom layout guide, make it the highest priority constraint, and change its class to this.
+Then, whenever the keyboard appears, hides, or even changes in height (eg. switching between "en" and "ja"), your app acts like it can resize windows and everything just gets out of the keyboard's way.
+And none of the keyboard layout handling code shows up anywhere else at all.